kbegiedza/kbegiedza.github.io/tutorials/_posts/2022-05-28-dotnet-and-story-about-graceful-termination.md

       Executing: OnStopped, I should stop!
 ```

-`IHostApplicationLifetime` interface is not limited to notifying about application lifetime events, but also provides access to `StopApplication()` method which allows you to stop you application gracefully from any place in the code.
+`IHostApplicationLifetime` interface is not limited to notifying about application lifetime events, but also provides access to `StopApplication()` method which allows you to stop your application gracefully from any place in the code.

-Note that POSIX signals were not fully supported before .NET 6, for instance, to handle `SIGTERM` was used previously mentioned `AppDomain.CurrentDomain.ProcessExit` what could lead to potential [issues](https://github.com/dotnet/runtime/issues/50397) related with usage of `Environment.Exit`.
+Note that POSIX signals were not fully supported before .NET 6, for instance, to handle `SIGTERM` was used previously mentioned `AppDomain.CurrentDomain.ProcessExit` which could lead to potential [issues](https://github.com/dotnet/runtime/issues/50397) related with the usage of `Environment.Exit`.
 If your application still uses `Environment.Exit` you should probably try to use `IHostApplicationLifetime` or stick with attaching to `AppDomain.CurrentDomain.ProcessExit` event.
-Unlike .NET Framework, current versions of .NET doesn't have any timeout defined for execution of `ProcessExit` event handlers.
+Unlike .NET Framework, current versions of .NET don't have any timeout defined for the execution of `ProcessExit` event handlers.

 #### Webhost application

-Modern ASP.NET 6 applications uses `IHost` and `IServer` hosting by default which makes use of `IHostApplicationLifetime` pretty straightforward.
+Modern ASP.NET 6 applications use `IHost` and `IServer` hosting by default which makes use of `IHostApplicationLifetime` pretty straightforward.
 Similar to [above `ImportantService` example](#host-based-console-application), you should inject `IHostApplicationLifetime` to your controller (or other service), register to proper callback and execute operations
-required for your application to achieve graceful shutdown.
+required for your application to achieve a graceful shutdown.

-You can find code related with this post on my [C# experiment repository](https://github.com/kbegiedza/Sharpbox/tree/master/src/Sharpbox.Graceful).
+You can find code related to this post on my [C# experiment repository](https://github.com/kbegiedza/Sharpbox/tree/master/src/Sharpbox.Graceful).
+To test everything in this post I've used [microk8s](https://microk8s.io/) on Ubuntu, which I highly recommend as a small, local development environment.
 ### Further reading

 1. [Pod lifecycle](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/)